Lord-Hellgrim/EZDB/README.md

  - Encrypted connections --- fully encrypted with AES256 and diffie-hellman key exchange!
  - Command Line Interface --- no code yet
  - Graphical interface --- no code yet
- - Scaling solutions for larger datasets and more queries --- small baseline multithreading, nowhere near ready
+ - Scaling solutions for larger datasets and more queries --- Spawns a thread per request.
+Scales ok but not great.
+Untested.

 This is not meant to be a replacement for Postgres or other SQL monsters, just a easy little database for co-ordinating data in a small application.

 ## How to read

-Ths repository currently contains two packages mixed together, a server binary that will run a database server, and a client library that will enable client side communication with the server.
-As of right now they are both bundled together since they share a lot of dependencies that may be extracted into a separate EZDB_core package.
+Ths repository currently contains two packages mixed together, a server binary that runs a database server, and a client library that enables client side communication with the server.
+Cargo adding EZDB to your project will include both packages.

 The server binary part is mostly defined by "server_networking.rs", "db_structure.rs", and "auth.rs".
 The client library is mostly defined by "client_networking.rs".
 Both make heavy use of "networking_utilities.rs".
-Encryption is implemented in "aes_temp_crypt.rs"
+Encryption is implemented in "aes_temp_crypto.rs"
-(so called because I am planning to implement my own version and not depend on "aes-gcm") and "diffie_hellman.rs".
+(so called because I am planning to implement my own version and not depend on "aes-gcm", see aes.rs for progress there) and "diffie_hellman.rs".
 "logger.rs" will handle logging once that's implemented.
 The various .txt files in the root directory are for testing purposes and should probably be in their own separate folder.

-_The main data structure of EZDB (currently, planning schemaless tables in future) is the StrictTable (db_structure.rs), which is essentially a BtreeMap with some tacked on metadata and identifiers and some methods for creating it to ensure it maintains the schema.
-All of the rest of the code is for sending, receiving, updating, querying, securing, and encrypting StrictTable structs._ This portion is undergoing severe revision.
-Main data structure will now be a column based struct, which is currently about 10x faster.
+EZDB has two main capabilities, storage and handling of tables with a strict schema and arbitrary key-value storage.
+The value can be any blob of bytes (it just stores a &[u8]).
+Currently there are limited queries available on the schema tables.
+I am planning on making more queries but I am not planning on implementing a SQL parser or any other scripting language for writing queries.
+All queries will be simple non-async rust functions.
+If you want async functionality I may implement an async wrapper at some point but generally I don't like async.

 To understand the codebase, it is probably best to start with "db_structure.rs" which is where the main data structure is defined.
 Once you have a handle on that you can move on to "client_networking.rs" and "server_networking.rs" which have to be read together